WINE: Wavelet-Guided GAN Inversion and Editing for High-Fidelity Refinement: Introduction

-To overcome this shortage, recent GAN inversion models propose new directions, such as fine-tuning the generator \citep{roich2021pivotal, alaluf2021hyperstyle} or directly manipulating the intermediate feature of the generative model \citep{wang2022high} to deliver more information using higher dimensional features than latents, \ie, high-rate inversion.
-However, results of high-rate inversion models are still imperfect.
-Figure \ref{fig:front} shows the inversion results of high-rate inversion models, HyperStyle \citep{alaluf2021hyperstyle}, and HFGI \citep{wang2022high}.
-Though both models generally preserve coarse features, the details are distorted, \eg, boundaries of the letter and the shape of accessories.
+To overcome this shortage, recent GAN inversion models propose new directions, such as fine-tuning the generator \cite{alaluf2021hyperstyle, roich2021pivotal} or manipulating the intermediate feature of GAN \cite{wang2022high} to deliver more information using higher dimensional features than latents, \ie, high-rate inversion.
+However, the results of high-rate inversions are still imperfect.
+Figure \ref{fig:front} shows the inversion results of high-rate inversion models, HFGI \cite{wang2022high} and StyleRes \cite{pehlivan2023styleres}.
+Though both models generally preserve coarse features, details are distorted, \eg, boundaries of letters and details of the face.

-The aforementioned high-rate inversion models remarkably decrease distortion compared to the state-of-the-art low-rate inversion models, \ie, Restyle \citep{alaluf2021restyle}.
-However, this does not mean that distortion on every frequency spectrum is \textit{evenly} decreased.
-To explicitly check distortion per frequency sub-bands, we adopt a wavelet transform, which enables to use of both frequency and spatial information.
-The wavelet transform yields a total of four coefficients by passing filters, which are in a low-pass filter set $\displaystyle \sF_{l}=\{LL\}$ and a high-pass filter set $\displaystyle \sF_{h}=\{LH, HL, HH\}$.
+Consequently, we hypothesize that the lower distortion of high-rate inversion models compared to the state-of-the-art low-rate inversion model (ReStyle \cite{alaluf2021restyle}) is owing to reducing distortion on low-frequency sub-bands.
+To explicitly check the distortion per frequency sub-band, we adopt a wavelet transform, which enables the use of both frequency and spatial information.
+The wavelet transform returns a total of four coefficients by passing filters: a low-pass filter set $\mathbb{F}_{l}=\{LL\}$ and a high-pass filter set $\mathbb{F}_{h}=\{LH, HL, HH\}$.
 In Figure \ref{fig:dwt}, we visualize the coefficients obtained by each filter.
-In Figure \ref{fig:comp_l2}, we compare $L_{2}$ between the coefficients of ground truth images and inverted images, yielded by filter $f$, \ie, $L_{2,f}$.
-While the high-rate inversion models apparently decrease $L_{2,f}$ for $f\in\displaystyle \sF_{l}$, they marginally decrease or even increase $L_{2,f}$ for $f\in\displaystyle \sF_{h}$, compared to Restyle.
-In the light of this observation, we can argue that the existing methods of increasing the information rate can decrease distortion on the low-frequency sub-band, but are not effective for decreasing distortion on the high-frequency sub-band.
+In Figure \ref{fig:comp_l2}, we compare $\mathcal{L}_{2}$ between the coefficients of ground truth images and inverted images, yielded by a filter $f$, \ie, $\mathcal{L}_{2,f}$.
+While the high-rate inversion models apparently decrease $\mathcal{L}_{2,f}$ for $f \in \mathbb{F}_{l}$, they marginally decrease or even increase $\mathcal{L}_{2,f}$ for $f \in \mathbb{F}_{h}$, compared to ReStyle.
+In light of this observation, we can argue that the high-rate existing methods can decrease distortion on the low-frequency sub-band, but are not effective for decreasing distortion on the high-frequency sub-band.